derekmma/airbnb-price-detector/README.md

 [derek.ma](http://derek.ma)
 [derek.ma/airbnb-price-detector](http://derek.ma/airbnb-price-detector)

 This is a series of R programs that enables users to create initial listings URLs and update these listings' prices automatically.
+You can also use this R programs to grab different comprehensive information about listings on Airbnb.

 ## Data Source

 Price and Listings information is grabbed from Airbnb web app.

-## How to Use?

-### Step1: Set up R and related libraries
+## Set Up

 A few libraries are needed.
 Please run the following codes to install them if you haven't